ipspace/netlab/docs/caveats.md

 ## Aruba AOS-CX

 * Ansible automation of Aruba AOS-CX requires the installation of the [ArubaNetworks Ansible Collection](https://galaxy.ansible.com/arubanetworks/aoscx) with `ansible-galaxy collection install arubanetworks.aoscx`.
+* OSPF processes can be only *1-63*.
+VRF indexes usually are > 100, so a device tweak will map every *vrfidx* to a different OSPF process id.
+That means you cannot have more than 62 VRF using OSPF.